agb2k/COMP2042_CW_hcyab2/README.md

   - On request, users can be added as a collaborator to view the repository
 - Added JavaDocs for easier understanding
 - The classes have been repackaged to make it easier to understand
-- Broke up classes into separate classes to give each class unique functionality
+- Broke up classes into separate classes to give each class unique functionality and follow the single responsibility principle
     - Created the Game class which focuses on initializing the game itself from the Main class
     - Created the AddObjects class which focuses on adding objects to the game from the Main class
+    - Created the FrogController class which focuses on the controls involved in moving the frog and placed it in the controller package
 - Renamed classes for easier understanding
   - Changed the Animal class to Frog
   - Changed the Obstacle class to Vehicles